PiwikPRO/PPMS-PublicDocs/sdks/android-sdk/methods/setDeviceId().rst

 ----------

 | **deviceID** (string, optional)
 | A custom device ID.
-If the value is not set, the automatic value is generated.
+If the value is not set, an automatic value is generated.

 Examples
 --------